Royston, Hertfordshire: Royston Palace

 On 29 April 1603 James VI and I, travelling to Westminster to be crowned as King of England, stayed overnight at the Chester residence.
 His grandmother Mary of Guise had stayed there in 1551.
 Attracted by the suitability of the area for hunting, James hired the house for a year.
 In 1604 he decided to create a royal hunting lodge in the town by demolishing the "Cock" and "Greyhound" inns.
 The king's lodgings were completed in 1607 and were described in 1652 as "all of brick well-tiled double-built, in length 78 ft., breadth 43 ft., height from eaves to ground 24 ft., thickness of walls 24 inches."
 The buildings were never big enough to cater for a full court, but provided a suitable spot for hunting, near enough to London for convenience and far enough away to deter intrusion.
 King James ordered a strict prohibition on anyone taking game from within 16 miles of Royston, and an elaborate infrastructure was established to support him in the pursuit of his sport.
 He returned almost every year to hunt and shoot.

 Queen Anne and Henry Frederick, Prince of Wales, visited the town once, in 1611–1612.
-The next year, the queen opposed the marriage of her daughter Princess Elizabeth to Frederick V, Elector Palatine, but the king came to Royston with the Earl of Rochester to negotiate the dowry, and a marriage contract was signed there.
-Following the marriage, celebrated on St Valentine's Day 1613, the king, Prince Charles, and Frederick came to stay at Royston.
+The next year, the queen opposed the marriage of her daughter Princess Elizabeth to Frederick V of the Palatinate, but the king came to Royston with the Earl of Rochester to negotiate the dowry, and a marriage contract was signed there.
+Following the marriage, celebrated on St Valentine's Day 1613, the king, Prince Charles (later King Charles I), and Frederick came to stay at Royston.
 In February 1616, a room in the palace was arranged as a theatre for the performance of a comedy.

-James's successor, King Charles I, visited Royston less often than his father.
+James's successor, Charles I, visited Royston less often than his father.
 In June 1647, during the English Civil Wars, Charles was brought through the town as a prisoner of the Parliamentary army.
-After Charles's execution, the royal buildings fell into disrepair.
+After Charles' execution, the royal buildings fell into disrepair.
 The Crown sold its last interests in the town in 1866.